ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

   Cortex-A78 AE CPU.
 This needs to be enabled for revisions r0p0 and r0p1.
 This erratum is still open.

+For Cortex-X1 CPU, the following errata build flags are defined:

+- ``ERRATA_X1_1821534`` : This applies errata 1821534 workaround to Cortex-X1
+   CPU.
+This needs to be enabled only for revision <= r1p0 of the CPU.

+- ``ERRATA_X1_1688305`` : This applies errata 1688305 workaround to Cortex-X1
+   CPU.
+This needs to be enabled only for revision <= r1p0 of the CPU.

+- ``ERRATA_X1_1827429`` : This applies errata 1827429 workaround to Cortex-X1
+   CPU.
+This needs to be enabled only for revision <= r1p0 of the CPU.

 For Neoverse N1, the following errata build flags are defined :

 -  ``ERRATA_N1_1073348``: This applies errata 1073348 workaround to Neoverse-N1